ArielYat/Whatsapp-bot-Project/README.md

 - `Check where I've been tagged` - replies to all the messages in which the author has been tagged, bringing them to the front of the chat.
 - `Clear my tags` - clears the saved tags of the message's author.
+- [`Activate do not disturb` or `!afk`](ModulesDatabase/HandleAFK.ts) - sets the the user's status to "afk", which means they won't get pinged.

 ### [Birthdays](ModulesDatabase/HandleBirthdays.ts)